luketpeterson/summum-types/README.md

 ### Polymorphism

 One of the uses for sum-type enums is to fill a similar role to `dyn` trait objects in polymorphic method dispatch.
 Sum-type enums provide different design constraints, such as being `Sized` and not requiring object safety.
-Unlike the [Any trait](https://doc.rust-lang.org/std/any/index.html) in particular, summum types provide a method to recover ownership of the original type, and allowing internal lifetimes (no `'static` bound).
+Unlike the [Any trait](https://doc.rust-lang.org/std/any/index.html) in particular, summum types provide a method to recover ownership of the original type, and allow internal lifetimes (no `'static` bound).

 Sum-types are certainly not a replacement for dynamic dispatch in every case, but hopefully they will be another tool to reach for when it's convenient.

-### Variant Substitution in Method Calls for Interoperation Across Types
+### Variant Substitution in Calls for Interoperation Across Types

 Consider multiple types that interact with each other like in the example below.
 Sometimes we need to interact with a related type in a way that depends on which variant we're generating.
 In those cases, we can call the synthesized variant-specific functions of other types, as long as the variant names of the `impl` type are a superset of the type being called.